 - ii.
-To add a logical operator, click the Add a Logical Operator button, choose between All Of, Not, and Any Of from the drop-down menu, and then drag the block into a valid drop point in the rule set above. - iii.
+To add a logical operator, select the Add a Logical Operator button, choose between All Of, Not, and Any Of from the drop-down list, and then drag the block into a valid drop point in the rule set above. - iii.
 Continue combining logical operators and subject conditions.
-To edit an item, click the Edit button.
-To remove an item, click the Delete button.
-When complete, click Save Changes. - b.
-To configure environment conditions in the policy, complete the following steps on the Environments tab: - i.
-To add an environment condition, click the Environment Condition button, choose the type from the drop-down menu, specify any required parameters, and then drag the block into a drop-point in a logical block above.
+To edit an item, select the Edit button.
+To remove an item, select the Delete button.
+When complete, select Save Changes. - b.
+To configure environment conditions in the policy, complete the following steps on the Environments tab: - To add an environment condition, select the Environment Condition button, choose the type from the drop-down list, specify any required parameters, and then drag the block into a drop-point in a logical block above.